-Luckily most of the electric trailer jacks on this list have waterproof housings and are made with durable weather resistant materials.
+Luckily most of the ones in this review have waterproof housings and are made with durable weather resistant materials.

 If you don’t want to have to make any changes to your trailer you should measure the distance between the A-frame mounting plates to make sure it will fit.
 Most of the time it will, but it’s something to look for just in case.

-One way you can combat this issue is to make sure you get an electric trailer jack that has a rotatable head on it or multiple mounting holes so you can mount it to the A-frame in a turned position.
+One way you can combat this issue is to make sure you get one that has a rotatable head on it or multiple mounting holes so you can mount it to the A-frame in a turned position.

 Conclusion & My Recommendation For The Best Electric Trailer Jack